robertCDW/algorithm-site/README.md

 heading for your custom entities, and follow the pattern provided for the built-in user authentication documentation.

-Scripts are included in [`scripts`](scripts) to test built-in actions.
+Scripts are included in [`curl-scripts`](curl-scripts) to test built-in actions.
 Add your own scripts to test your custom API.

 ### Authentication